Breeding Dubia Roaches

 - Cost – Once the colony is established, they massively cut down costs.

-- Quality – Since you feed the roaches yourself, you can ensure they are feed high-quality dry food as well as a lot of fruits and vegetables.
+- Quality – Since you feed the roaches yourself, you can ensure they are feed high-quality dry food and a lot of fruits and vegetables.
 You can feed them discarded vegetable scarps from preparing a meal such as potato and apple peels.

 - Availability – With a colony, there is always a steady supply of food for your pet insectivores.